syncfusion-content/blazor-docs/blazor/diagram/layout/organizational-chart.md

 2. **TreeInfo**: Object to set the customizable properties.
 3. **TreeInfo**: Returns an object value to be customized.

 >**Note:** In the DataSourceSettings, the type of the ID and ParentID properties is string.
 The provided DataSource should have a parent-child relationship.
-Additionally, one of the ParentID values should be updated to be empty in order to establish a children-parent relationship at the source level.
 It is necessary for at least one node to have an empty ParentID.

 ## Customize layout